 300 000 Mile EcoBoost

 Some EcoBoost owners exceed 300,000 miles.
 Minimal repairs reported: throttle bodies, transmission select sensors, and oxygen sensor issues affecting fuel consumption.
 Regular plug and oil changes maintain reliability.
 Recommended 6-7k mile oil changes, and fluid changes around 150,000 miles for a healthy engine and transmission.

 Below is a link to an owner whose 2011 EcoBoost reached 200,000 miles – have a look!

 2.7 EcoBoost 200000 Miles

-Obviously, if you are a road warrior and drive long distances every day it will be easier to rack up the mileage quicker without compromising reliability.
-One of the more common faults on these are the torque converters packing up.
-It appears to be a regular occurrence reported by owners on these trucks.
+If you are a road warrior and drive long distances every day it will be easier to rack up the mileage quicker without compromising reliability.
+One of the more common faults on these is the torque converters packing up.
+It appears to be a regular occurrence reported by owners of these trucks.

 5.0 vs 3.5 EcoBoost MPG

 The 3.5 Ecoboost is rated at 19 mpg combined (17 city, 23 hwy), and the 5.0 V8 is rated at 18 mpg combined (16 city, 22 hwy).
 The fuel usage difference is only 1 mile per gallon.

 Engine longevity varies: Too much gentle treatment may lead to issues, while hardworking regular use easily reaches 200,000 miles.